 A particular challenge inherent in the making of Chicago Plays the Stones was the need to respect and reflect the expanded chord structures and melodies of these Rolling Stones songs while also staying true to the sound, spirit and energy of vintage Chicago blues.
 This is where the inspired arrangements and performances of Chicago Plays the Stones shine the brightest.
 Pouring power and soulfulness into these songs are the one and only Buddy Guy (“Heartbreaker”) and young singer/harp wizard Omar Coleman (“I Go Wild”).
 Also crossing generations are Sonny Boy Williamson student/Bo Diddley right-hand man/Chicago legend in his own right Billy Boy Arnold (“Play with Fire”) and wicked singer/guitar slinger Carlos Johnson (“Out of Control”).
 Even the most famous Stones smashes receive Windy City breaths of fresh air, sounding energized and alive even as they hearken back to the Chess Records heyday, including “Satisfaction” (Ronnie Baker Brooks), “Sympathy for the Devil” (Billy Branch), “Miss You” (Mike Avery), “Gimme Shelter” (Leanne Faine), “Angie” (John Primer) and “Beast of Burden”(Jimmy Burns).

-Special guests “sittin’ in” is a time-honored tradition in Chicago blues, and that guest here is none other than Mick Jagger, who lends his voice, harmonica and enthusiastic stamp of approval to Buddy Guy and the band’s rendition of “Heartbreaker.”
+Special guests “sittin’ in” is a time-honored tradition in Chicago blues, and those guests here are none other than Mick Jagger and Keith Richards.
+Mr. Jagger lends his voice, harmonica and enthusiastic stamp of approval to Buddy Guy and the band’s rendition of “Heartbreaker.”
+Mr. Richards bestows his rhythm guitar work on “Beast of Burden” along side the classic voice of Jimmy Burns.
 Longtime Muddy Waters guitarist Bob Margolin joined members of the Grammy-nominated Living History band to provide the backbone for Chicago Plays the Stones, digging into the compositions while keeping things nice, loose and heavily bluesy in the most Chicago of ways.
 “I wanted to capture that raw, live Stones vibe and energy in the studio, and present the songs as if Wolf or Muddy’s bands had played them.”
 And thus, the kinship between the Stones and Chicago—and between rock and blues—lives on.